About Us

 Clinical Lead

-Mary-Frances Moore is an individual and couples therapist dedicated to helping clients navigate life’s challenges and discover their path to recovery.
-With an M.Ed. in Counseling from the University of Houston and a license to practice in Washington State, she brings a wealth of expertise and a compassionate approach to her practice at the Bellevue Trauma Recovery Center (BTRC).
+Mary-Frances Moore is an individual and couples therapist committed to supporting clients as they navigate life’s challenges and heal from trauma.
+With an M.Ed. in Counseling from the University of Houston and a license to practice in Washington State, she brings deep clinical expertise and a compassionate stance to her work at the Bellevue Trauma Recovery Center (BTRC).

 Read More »

-Mary-Frances Moore is an individual and couples therapist dedicated to helping clients navigate life’s challenges and discover their path to recovery.
-With an M.Ed. in Counseling from the University of Houston and a license to practice in Washington State, she brings a wealth of expertise and a compassionate approach to her practice at the Bellevue Trauma Recovery Center (BTRC).
+Mary-Frances Moore is an individual and couples therapist committed to supporting clients as they navigate life’s challenges and heal from trauma.
+With an M.Ed. in Counseling from the University of Houston and a license to practice in Washington State, she brings deep clinical expertise and a compassionate stance to her work at the Bellevue Trauma Recovery Center (BTRC).

-Mary-Frances understands that each journey is unique, and so is her approach.
-She specializes in trauma-informed, psychodynamic, narrative, and existential therapies, often incorporating imagery of inner healing to connect with the subconscious.
-Her practice includes various trauma therapy modalities, specifically Prolonged Exposure (PE) and Emotional Transformation Therapy (ETT) for PTSD, ensuring a personalized and effective therapeutic experience.
+Mary-Frances recognizes that every client’s path is unique, and so is her approach.
+She draws from trauma-informed, psychodynamic, narrative, and existential modalities, often incorporating imagery of inner healing to engage the subconscious.
+Her specialized trauma work includes Prolonged Exposure (PE) and Emotional Transformation Therapy (ETT) for PTSD, ensuring tailored and effective support.

-Mary-Frances has a deep focus on addressing intergenerational trauma, survivors of abuse, betrayal trauma, infidelity recovery, substance use and recovery, out-of-control sexual behaviors (OCSB), and supporting neurodivergent individuals, including those with autism and ADHD.
-As a Certified Clinical Trauma Professional (CCTP-II) and a graduate of MDMA therapy training, she is equipped to support complex trauma and facilitate healing through various innovative and evidence-based approaches.
+She holds a dedicated focus on intergenerational trauma, survivors of abuse, betrayal trauma, infidelity recovery, substance use and recovery, out-of-control sexual behaviors (OCSB), and supporting neurodivergent individuals, including those with autism and ADHD.
+As a Certified Clinical Trauma Professional (CCTP-II) and a graduate of MDMA therapy training, she is well-equipped to address complex trauma and offer healing through both cutting-edge and evidence-based methods.

-Her experience includes developing and implementing a Sexual Health in Recovery program, providing Integrative Harm Reduction Psychotherapy (IHRP), and serving as a psychedelic support facilitator at several festivals.
-Additionally, she has extensive experience with co-occurring substance use disorders and mental health issues, ensuring comprehensive support for her clients’ unique needs.
+Her clinical and programmatic experience includes developing and leading a Sexual Health in Recovery initiative, offering Integrative Harm Reduction Psychotherapy (IHRP), and serving as a psychedelic support facilitator in festival settings.
+She also has extensive experience with co-occurring substance use and mental health disorders, ensuring that her clients receive comprehensive, integrated care.

 Education and Credentials: